 This step made sound weird, but home bases don’t do well in direct, bright sunlight.
 It interferes with the infrared signal sent to the Roomba that guides it back home.
 Move the home base to a spot where direct sunlight won’t be a problem.
 Bright lights can also sometimes cause issues, but sunlight is a more common culprit — especially if you notice your Roomba only gets lost at certain times of the day.

-- Hurry — this Roomba robot vacuum is $184 at Walmart today
+- Usually $300, this Roomba robot vacuum is discounted to $189 today